2021 Capital Levy

 Superintendent Dr. Gustavo Balderas.

-The Edmonds School District is holding an election Tuesday, April 27, 2021, with a Capital Levy on the ballot.
+The Edmonds School District held and election Tuesday, April 27, 2021, with a Capital Levy on the ballot.
 The School Board unanimously moved to place this measure before voters during a business meeting on Tuesday, Oct.
 27, 2020.

 Why does the district need a capital levy?

 |Make necessary improvements||Safety, security & accessibility||Capacity challenges||Replace Aging schools|

 2021 Capital Levy - explained by students...